 4. Bank Account

 To open a bank account you need the proof of residence (from Step 3 above) and a valid passport.
-Have a look for webpages of the different banks or ask your colleagues for recommendations.
+Have a look at webpages of the different banks or ask your colleagues for recommendations.
 Some common banks in Germany are: Kreissparkasse Leipzig (many ATMa in all over the town, Deutsche Kreditbank (free use of ATMa worldwide), Deutsche Bank (English webpage and English speaking service), Postbank, Sparda, Volksbank...

 5. Health Insurance

 During your stay in Germany you must have health insurance.
 There are many companies in Germany, either compulsory or private ones.
-If you can get some private health insurance in your home country for your stay in Germany, it is best to check with the Gernan Embassy or Consulate, if that insurance is accepted.
-For the authorities in Germany it is always inportant to have this documents in German language.
+If you can get some private health insurance in your home country for your stay in Germany, it is best to check with the German Embassy or Consulate, if that insurance is accepted.
+For the authorities in Germany it is always important to have these documents in German language.
 So, please, have prepared a translated proof of health insurance.
 If you stay longer than one year, it will be more appropriate to get German health insurance after your arrival.
 Most of the companies are available on the Internet and some of them have an English speaking service.
 Some common compulsory health insurances are: Barmer Ersatzkasse BEK, Techniker Krankenkasse TKK, Allgemeine Ortskrankenkasse AOK etc. If you have any questions about health insurances, please, ask the Human Ressources Department.